livia-ai/similarity-curator/README.md

 # LiviaAI Exploratory Browser

-An experimental web application to browse connections between artworks, identified through AI in the LiviaAI project.
+An experimental web application to browse artworks by similarity, as computed through AI in the LiviaAI project.

 ## Client